namely/docker-protoc/README.md

 with your source protos, preferably in a protorepo (a monorepo for protofiles) that's submoduled into your project.
 In practice, assuming the system has proto files available outside the standard protobuf files fails, so it's best to be explicit.

+The omniproto command line repo has a simple makefile script to apply protofiles from other repos easily.

 ## Contributing